 Douglas County Parks provides 10 free camping nights per year for Active Duty Service Members.
 Five nights can be used per any 30 day period.
 Group sites, yurts and cabins are not eligible.
 Additional fees for extra vehicles, etc. may be applicable.
 Active Duty ID must be presented at time of registration.

 Disabled Veterans Benefit

-If a reservation is made, all camping and reservation fees will be due at time of the reservation and the camping fee will be refunded at the time of registration, after reviewing documentation.
 The pass must be displayed in your vehicle at all times.
 View the application (PDF) for this pass.
 Send completed applications to the Oregon Parks and Recreation Department for redemption.